skafos/TuriRecommender/advanced_usage/README.md

 The purpose of this Advanced Usage Guide is to provide additional tooling, tips, and guidance for building recommendation engine models.

 ## Tips and "Gotchas"
 -  **Training Data**: The example model is trained on a dataset of movie ratings.
 The format of this data is shown below.
-Note that there are two types of files that provide data in two formats: Actions (userID, movieID, rating, and timestamp.) and Metadata for each movie (movieID, title, genre).
+Note that there are two types of files that provide data in two formats: Actions (userID, movieID, rating, timestamp) and Metadata for each movie (movieID, title, genre).

 <table>
 <tr><th>Actions </th><th>Items </th></tr>